chrissimpkins/ink/README.md

 #### Stream editor text substitutions

-The stream editor approach supports user-defined text replacement sites in the source document.
-This permits you to define alternate template tags in pre-formatted files and to use ink as a stream editor for routine find/replace text substitutions in the source document.
+The stream editor approach supports user-defined text replacement tokens in the source document.
+This permits you to define alternate template tokens in pre-formatted files and render template replacements as you would with template files that follow the ink template specification.
+This approach also permits use of ink as a stream editor for routine find/replace text substitutions in the source document.

 ```
 $ ink --find=[find string] --replace=[replacement string] [options] [template path 1]...[template path n]